Hermann-SW/Raspberry_v1_camera_global_external_shutter/README.md

 One investigation done with audio_shots tool already was whether pellet flying with 36m/s speed spins during flight (it spins fast!).
 I added small blue dot with permanent marker to north and south pole of some pellets.
 One pole is visible at least, that allowed to "see" whether there is spin or not.
 This is a capture of a marked pellet, and in fact it rotates.
 From one exposure to next at 6KHz time increased by 166µs.
 Looking at the 9 full in view pellet exposures, time passed from left to right is 8*166µs.
 Lets say the dot does roughly 1/8 of a full rotation.
 Then a full rotation of the pellet takes 8\*8/6000Hz=0.01066s, rotation speed therefore is 93.75rps or 5625rpm!
 ![res/pellet.rotation.png](res/pellet.rotation.png)

 I enforced two different pellet speeds by making pellet collide with slightly slanted lath.
 You can see the distances between successive pellets being longer on left side before hitting the lath, than on the right side after.
-This multiple exposure capture was one captureed by several shots with this command (pellet on left side missing because offset 4010µs was slightly too big for this frame):
+This multiple exposure capture was one captured by several shots with this command (pellet exposure on left side missing because offset 4010µs was slightly too big for this frame):

     $ sudo killall pigpiod; while true; do sudo ./audio_shots 20 9 4000 4010; done